matt0x6F/hashpost/docs/AppView/Events/event-consumption.md

 ## Overview

-The AppView consumes atproto events from the PDS via NATS JetStream.
-This enables the event-driven architecture where the AppView maintains denormalized data synchronized with the PDS canonical records.
+The AppView consumes atproto events from the PDS via NATS JetStream (limited current usage).
+This enables partial event-driven architecture where the AppView maintains denormalized data synchronized with the PDS canonical records.

 ## Implementation